Reishimanfr/The-World-Machine-Bot/README.md

 <i>A Discord music bot made with ❤️ by Rei!</i><br>

+# ⚠️ Notice:
+This repo is still work in progress, most of the information is missing
+% Done: `10%`

 ## ℹ️ General info

 The world machine (or TWM for short) is a open source discord bot written in typescript using the [discord.js](https://discord.js.org/) library.<br>